 Sherrad Barton has considerable success in working with people who are not too comfortable coming to psychotherapy and/or discussing the difficulties and challenges they are experiencing.
 She provides comprehensive psycho-education for couples and families coping with addiction and/or trauma.

-As a therapist in Milton, seeing Greater Boston, my passion is working with and empowering people to effect realistic healthy change, learn and grow through the symptoms that are challenging them and achieve balance in their lives.
+My passion is working with and empowering people to effect realistic healthy change, learn and grow through the symptoms that are challenging them to achieve balance in their lives.
 My psychological orientation is drawn from a number of mind and body theories and my twenty three years of experience.
 My perspective is that I meet people, families, institutions and communities where and as they are.
 I believe the therapeutic relationship is paramount to the process – many healing moments happen in the professional therapeutic relationship between client and therapist.

 MSW Clinical – 1993 (Boston University)